 For serious non-compliance of the SAR, FSAP may refer entities to HHS OIG or APHIS Investigative and Enforcement Services (IES) for further investigation and possible civil monetary penalties.
-In 2021, no entities were referred to the HHS OIG or APHIS IES.
-Since 2015, three to seven entities have been referred to either HHS OIG or APHIS IES each year, except for 2019 and 2020 when only one entity was referred.
+In 2022, no entities were referred to the HHS OIG or APHIS IES.
+Since 2015, a range of zero to seven entities have been referred to either HHS OIG or APHIS IES each year.